 He has combined his love of fine wines, politics and human nature when writing a series of six novels.
 A French police officer features in three ‘The Inspector Truchaud Mystery series which takes him into the vineyards of Burgundy.
 His well-reviewed book, ‘North Sea Rising’, envisages a post-Brexit Britain in 2039.

 Dick Cartmel cleverly picks up this theme in his novella ‘The White House: Holyhead’.
-This is his first publication for City Fiction Limited.
+This was his first publication for City Fiction and has been followed by ‘Sabre Tooth’ and ‘North Sea Rising’.

 Candy Denman spent most of her life as an NHS nurse but now concentrates on writing full time.
 She has written extensively for television programmes such as The Bill and Heartbeat.
 Having enjoyed writing both crime and medical stories, she decided to combine the two in her series featuring Dr Jocasta Hughes set in Hastings.
 The medical stories might come from Candy’s previous work, but the serial killer elements come strictly from her imagination.